maxammann/blog/content/posts/2021-04-30-tlspuffin-formal-model/index.md

 $\mathcal{N}\_{pub}$ contains names which are public and available to the attacker e.g. a session identifier like an IP address.
 $\mathcal{N}\_{prv}$ includes private keys of protocol participants.
 These are usually hidden within the implementations of participants.

-The separation between public and private names is necassary as like in reality data can be private or publicly known in the network.
+The separation between public and private names is necessary as like in reality data can be private or publicly known in the network.
 Private names can become known to the attacker by observing it on the network.
 This gain of knowledge is modeled through a frame, which is introduced later on.

 The set of all terms $\mathcal{T}(F,N)$ over the set of functions $F$ and atoms $N$ is defined as: